 Never exceed the stated load capacity for this vehicle.
 Cargo should be properly distributed and securely attached.
-Reduce speed when carrying cargo or pulling a trailer.
+Reduce speed when carrying cargo.
 Allow greater distance for braking.

-Carry a passenger in the cargo bed.
+Carrying a passenger in the cargo bed.

 The passenger could fall or be struck by objects in the cargo bed.